obarbeau/markdown2mindmap/README.md

 # Markdown2mindmap

-This small library converts Markdown files to Mind maps.
+This small application converts Markdown files to Mind maps.

 It is written in Clojure and uses: